Sign In to see current Signals.

 Short-term trend: [See EPP short-term trend chart]

-A short-term uptrend had started on April 2, 2018 at 45.49 and reached 48.33 on May 11, 2018.
-EPP gained -2.84 points, or -6.24%, in 39 days.
-The chart has formed a Rising Wedge chart pattern.
-The uptrend resistance line (47.30) is broken.
-Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
+A short-term downtrend had started on May 3, 2019 at 47.21 and reached 44.84 on May 13, 2019.
+EPP lost 2.37 points, or 5.02%, in 10 days.
+The chart has formed a Ascending Triangle chart pattern.
+The downtrend resistance line (45.04) is broken.
+A broken support is considered to be a long-term bullish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a short-term trend.

 Daily Technical Indicators: [See EPP daily technical indicators chart]

-The daily MACD line is above its signal line since April 9, 2018.
-This is an indication that the short-term trend is up.
+The daily MACD line is above its signal line since June 5, 2019.
 The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current short-term uptrend is getting stronger.

 During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
 A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.